-- C5 There are numerous different turbine models and designs providing different options in terms of size, proportions of turbine tower to blade length and rotation speeds.
-This range of models provides opportunities to vary designs in response to local conditions; taking account of setting and scale issues as well as generating capacities. - C6 Variations in turbine design are more noticeable when close enough for direct comparison.
-Therefore, the proximity and comparative design of turbines is a consideration in assessing potential cumulative effects. - C7 Recent technological developments include two bladed and vertical axis turbines.
-Any development exhibiting innovative characteristics should demonstrate that the design does not create additional detrimental effects or additional impacts (eg on visual amenity or cumulative impact).
+- C16 There are numerous different turbine models and designs providing different options in terms of size, proportions of turbine tower to blade length and rotation speeds.
+This range of models provides opportunities to vary designs in response to local conditions; taking account of setting and scale issues as well as generating capacities. - C17 Variations in turbine design are more noticeable when close enough for direct comparison.
+Therefore, the proximity and comparative design of turbines is a consideration in assessing potential cumulative effects. - C18 Any development exhibiting innovative characteristics should demonstrate that the design does not create additional detrimental effects or additional impacts (eg on visual amenity or cumulative impact).